Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 Next we have lemon juice’s antibacterial benefits, which exist without a doubt.
 Lemon juice is so acidic and strong that it destroys anything in its path…

 …and that’s the problem.
-Lemon juice can wipe out p.acnes bacteria to an extent.
-That will benefit your acne by reducing targets for your immune system to launch inflammatory assaults against.
+Lemon juice can wipe out p.acnes bacteria to an extent, which will benefit acne by reducing inflammatory assaults on your skin pores.

-In my reckoning, this is the main reason why some people notice benefits for acne from lemon juice, not the pitiful vitamin C. But you’ll also massacre the acne-friendly bacteria on your face which are actually helpful for skin health.
+In my reckoning, this is the main reason why some people notice benefits from lemon juice.
+But you’ll also massacre the friendly bacterial strains on your face.

-Topical application of friendly bacteria is actually an increasingly popular topical acne strategy.
+Topical application of friendly bacteria is actually an increasingly popular topical acne strategy, including from yoghurt.
 That’s why lemon juice is too much of a loose cannon to use regularly.

 Another claim is that “lemon juice is the perfect acne treatment – so cheap that anybody can enjoy it and available from local grocery stores everywhere”.
 True those statements may be, but just because something is cheap doesn’t mean you should rush out and buy it with a bad case of special offer fever.
 A cheap price tag doesn’t change the fact that lemon juice is useless!